 It almost seems as if this synthesizer was forced onto the market because the SY99 was getting a bit old and they needed a new product to compete with other brands.
 In hind sight they probably could have just given the SY99 an upgrade until the EX5 model was ready and available in 1998.

 Nevertheless, the W5 & W7 still form a part of the Yamaha’s Synthesizer story and if you do find yourself in front of a mint specimen it would be worth knowing that they are very rare.
 People are not going to rush into buying them when they come up for sale, so most likely you could demand a bargain.

 Version two upgrade kit with guidelines.

-With the W series Yamaha no longer used cards and moved to floppy disks for additional sounds which could be purchased as an accessory.
+Yamaha no longer used cards with their W series, and moved to floppy disks for additional sounds which could be purchased as an accessory.

 Original sales literature for the W5 and W7

 In Yamaha’s 1995 digital instruments catalog the W5 and W7 were shown as their top of the line instruments.
 Interestingly the SY99 was still for sale in the same catalog and at almost double the price you wonder if the SY99 was still the true flagship model.

 These cases are rare and normally only found in Japan.